Dinosaurs & Astronauts!!! (and butterflies, and farmyard

 tons of delicious organic blueberries in 2005 - a great yield for a

-About the Human Kindness Foundation:
+historical note about the Human Kindness Foundation

 their website catalog to see

 the books, CDs, tapes, videos, t-shirts, stained glass, artwork and

 other items they sell to support the Foundation at